With Jay Bender’s help, Murdaugh trial is a lesson in the value of court access

 The journey to this day likely started well before that chilly February night in 2019, when the world first heard about a tragic boat crash at the Archer’s Creek Bridge on Parris Island that killed 19-year-old Mallory Beach and injured several other teenagers.
 Paul Murdaugh, who allegedly was piloting the boat, was arrested and charged with two counts of boating under the influence causing bodily injury and one count of BUI involving death.

-Three years, almost to the day of the boat crash, the plot has thickened like low-country roux and simmered into a gumbo of troubles for Alex Murdaugh — a recipe that includes federal charges for assorted financial crimes totaling at least $9 million, an opioid addiction, a fake suicide attempt, and the murders of Maggie and Paul Murdaugh.
+Four years, almost to the day of the boat crash, the plot has thickened like low-country roux and simmered into a gumbo of troubles for Alex Murdaugh — a recipe that includes federal charges for assorted financial crimes totaling at least $9 million, an opioid addiction, a fake suicide attempt, and the murders of Maggie and Paul Murdaugh.

 In allocating press passes, Judge Newman prioritized media outlets that have been covering Murdaugh consistently, with local newspapers at the top of the list.